 New York is not only the home of famous celebrities and world-wide renowned names, but also the home of these people, after they pass away!
 So, where are famous people buried in NYC cemeteries?

 New York has countless cemeteries ranging from huge one that you need a map to walk around, to smaller graveyards spread throughout Manhattan.
+And, I want to show which are the pretty famous people buried in NYC!

 Today, I decided to show you two NYC cemeteries, one in Manhattan and one in Brooklyn, that I think are not only beautiful, but that have some interesting people buried.